MartsMM/Hands/README.md

 # OVR Interaction Hands Demo
 Hand Tracking & Interaction SDK Playground

-1) Go to Assets/Demo/SampleScene
+1) Go to Assets/Demo/SampleScene and play!
 2) Push the yellow button to win!

-*hint: you need the yellow hammer*
+3) Cant figure it out?
+Check out TIPS.md for the step-by-step guide.